8 Foods That Help Heartburn

 Eat these healthy fats: Avocado, olive oil, walnuts, and soy products

+Are you eating these foods that help heartburn, but are still in pain?
 Are you planning your life around your acid reflux?
-Are you experiencing acid reflux more than twice a week?
+You should see a doctor if you experience heartburn more than two times per week.
 Schedule an appointment today.